Teacher/Researcher, Humanities/Social Justice

 Karen began her teaching career in Harvard, Massachusetts where she taught 5th, 6th, and 8th-grade social studies.
 This was followed by years of serving as a teacher and director of fitness and recreation programs.
 Karen developed an elementary interdisciplinary curriculum as a researcher and writer and then as a trainer and promoter of the national physical education program, Physical Best.
 Karen’s children inspired her to create a progressive learning environment that honors all children as people.
 She founded Voyagers’ Community School in 2004 after spending 18 months composing the philosophical foundation that guides our day-to-day operations.

 Karen has garnered recognition as the Keynote Speaker and Presenter at both national and local professional conferences, including, most recently, the Association for Constructivist Teaching Conference and the Progressive Education Network.
+She has been a Guest on DisruptED TV, https://vimeo.com/244796148.
 She has also advised many start-up school efforts.
-She serves as the New Jersey State Liaison for the Alternative Education Resource Organization.
+Karen serves as the New Jersey State Liaison for the Alternative Education Resource Organization.
 She also served as Chairperson and Treasurer for the New Jersey Educators Exploring the Practices of Reggio Emilia, President of A Child's Place Education Fund, a member of The Colts Neck 9/11 Committee, and past Treasurer and President of The Colts Neck PTO.

 "There is a vitality, a life-force, an energy, a quickening, that is translated through you into action, and because there is only one of you in all time, this expression is unique." ~ Martha Graham